 Ever thought a ballet could be performed by five musicians?
 Neither did we, until Sam came out with his newest arrangement of Igor Stravinsky's Petrouchka!
 Originally a full scale ballet about a hand-puppet’s fatal infatuation for his ballerina counterpart, Petrouchka was a pivotal piece that brought Stravinsky immense acclaim in the highly critical arts scene of 1911 Paris.
 A prolific arranger himself, Stravinsky often transcribed his own works, including Petrouchka.

-Complete Concert Program:
+Sample Concert Program:

 W. A. Mozart ‘Kegelstatt’ Trio for Violin, Viola, and Piano